 Earlier this year, I travelled to Mie Prefecture on the east coast of Japan.
 It is a reserved, quaint place where the ocean’s influence is inescapable.
-Here is the city of Ise, home to the most sacred Shinto shrine, and the Ise-Shima Peninsula, which is famous for the ama divers and abalone.
+Here is the city of Ise, home to the most sacred Shinto shrine Ise Jingu, and the Ise-Shima Peninsula, which is famous for the ama divers and abalone shells.

 During my trip, I learned stories of sea demons, underwater dragon palaces, and the Sun Goddess Amaterasu.
 I also got off the beaten track and visited a community of ama divers and a sea folklore museum, which was a fascinating and poignant experience.

-The article I wrote about my time in Mie and Japanese ocean folklore is published HERE on #FolkloreThursday.
+I wrote an article about my time in Mie and Japanese ocean folklore, which was published on #FolkloreThursday.

 Latest posts by Amelia Starling (see all)

 - Come, Tie Your Life Away - 2nd October 2018

 - Japanese Folklore: Sacred Trees, Shinto Shrines, and the Takasago Pine Story - 14th June 2018

 - Fairy Tales: The Princess As the Witch in ‘Tricking the Witch’ - 27th February 2018